ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 proxies MAY choose to tear down the tunnel due to a period of inactivity, but they MUST close the request stream when doing so.

-A successful response (as defined in Sections {{<resp1}} and {{<resp23}}) indicates that the IP proxy has established an IP tunnel and is willing to proxy IP payloads.
-Any response other than a successful response indicates that the request has failed; thus, the client MUST abort the request.
+A successful IP proxying response (as defined in Sections {{<resp1}} and {{<resp23}}) indicates that the IP proxy has established an IP tunnel and is willing to proxy IP payloads.
+Any response other than a successful IP proxying response indicates that the request has failed; thus, the client MUST abort the request.

-Along with a successful response, the IP proxy can send capsules to assign addresses and advertise routes to the client ({{capsules}}).
+Along with a successful IP proxying response, the IP proxy can send capsules to assign addresses and advertise routes to the client ({{capsules}}).
 The client can also assign addresses and advertise routes to the IP proxy for network-to-network routing.